 How can pelvic floor exercisers help me?

-1 in 3 women (50% of women over 40), and 1 in 7 men will suffer from some form of incontinence during their lives; be it post-childbirth or later in life as pelvic floor muscles weaken.
+One in three women (50% of women over the age of 40), and one in seven men will suffer from some form of incontinence during their lives; be it post-childbirth or later in life as pelvic floor muscles weaken.

 The severity of incontinence can vary.
-Even though it is not considered life-threatening, it can cause depression, isolation and soreness.
-Pelvic floor exercisers are recognised as an effective method of strengthening the muscles that support the bladder and bowel and are a more cost-effective, better long-term solution than containment pads.
+Even though it is not considered life-threatening, incontinence can have a significant impact on your quality of life and cause depression, isolation and soreness.
+Pelvic floor exercisers are recognised as an effective method of strengthening the muscles that support the bladder and bowel and are a more cost-effective, long-term solution than containment pads.

 Pelvic floor exercisers and trainers are seen as the most effective way to prevent issues with incontinence.
-Yet, 1 in 3 women does not know how or are unable to voluntarily exercise their pelvic floor muscle themselves.
-Pelvic Floor Exercisers can play a vital role in educating women about their pelvic floor and the sensation they should feel when doing pelvic floor exercises, helping to improve muscle tone and associated problems.
-They can also train pelvic floor muscles in men by using electrical stimulation through an anal probe or electrode.
+Yet, one in three women do not know how to voluntarily exercise the pelvic floor muscles or are simply unable to.
+Pelvic floor exercisers can play a vital role in educating women about their pelvic floor and the sensation they should feel when doing pelvic floor exercises, helping to improve muscle tone and associated problems.
+They can also train pelvic floor muscles in men by delivering electrical stimulation via an anal probe or electrode.

 - Safe and drug-free with no side effects